Correspondence between Dicke-model semiclasscial dynamics in the superradiant dipolar phase and the Euler heavy top: Abstract

 \section{Abstract}

-Analytic solution is presented of the nonlinear semiclassical dynamics of superradiant photonic condensate that arises in the Dicke model of two-level atoms dipolar coupled to the electromagnetic field in the microwave cavity.
-In adiabatic limit with respect to photon degree of freedom the system is approximately integrable and its evolution is expressed via Jacobi elliptic functions of real time.
-Periodic trajectories of the semiclassical coordinate of photonic condensate either localise around two degenerate minima of the condensate ground state energy or traverse between them over the saddle point.
-An exact mapping of the semiclassical dynamics of photonic condensate on the motion of unstable Lagrange 'sleeping top' is found.
-Analytic expression is presented for the frequency dependence of transmission coefficient along a transmission line inductively coupled to the resonant cavity with superradiant condensate.
-Sharp transmission drops reflect Fourier spectrum of the semiclassical motion of photonic condensate and of 'sleeping top' nodding.
+Analytic expression is found for the frequency dependence of transmission coefficient of a transmission line inductively coupled to the microwave cavity with superradiant condensate.
+Sharp transmission drops reflect condensate's frequencies spectrum.
+These results pave way to direct detection of emergence of the superradiant condensates in quantum metamaterials.
+Results are based on the analytic solutions of the nonlinear semiclassical dynamics of superradiant photonic condensate in the Dicke model of an ensemble of two-level atoms dipolar coupled to the electromagnetic field in the microwave cavity.
+In adiabatic limit with respect to photon degree of freedom the system is approximately integrable, with evolution being expressed via Jacobi elliptic functions of real time.
+Depending on the coupling strength, the semiclassical coordinate of superradiant condensate in the ground state either oscillates in one of the two degenerate minima of condensate's potential energy or traverses between them over the saddle point.
+An experimental setup for measuring of the breakdown of the normal phase of the Dicke model via coupling to the transmission line is proposed.
+A one-to-one mapping of semiclassical motion of superradiant condensate on the nodding of unstable Lagrange "sleeping top" also turns Dicke model into analogue device for modelling dynamics of mechanical systems.